Francesco Contino 1618-1639

 processed through the central arch to give thanks for Venice’s

 deliverance.
 The ceremony continues to this day, without a doge, but with

 crowds buying sweets and candles and streaming across the rickety

 structure.
 In the 1930s it did collapse, with Sir Osbert Sitwell on it.

 The church long symbolised Venice’s triumph over adversity and its

 republican strength, just as its silhouette now symbolises Venice in

 almost every film and TV programme that gets made about the city.

 An extravagant display, made up of eight Palladian façades, with the

-grandest facing onto the Grand Canal.
+grandest facing onto the Grand Canal, up thirteen steps.
 Huge buttresses with orecchioni

 (big ears) support the drum of the dome and lots of statues of saints